SpaceClouds42/fabricommunity.github.io/README.md

 * `navigation` - a Navigation `Root` object, containing the `currentPath` string, and a variable number of `nodes`.
   Nodes are `Node` objects, which contain `path` and `title` properties, and optionally may themselves contain `children` (which are also `Node` objects).
+If a section (or the site root) doesn't have a `navigation.yml`, then `nodes` will be an empty list.

 The following variables are available to Pebble templates within the `templates` folder only:

 * `body` - The HTML rendered from a Markdown document.
-If the current document was not a Markdown document, this will be `null`.
+If the current document was not a Markdown document, this will explicitly be `null`.
 As a result, we recommend wrapping usages in a block named `content`, which may be replaced by other Pebble templates.

 The following variables are available to Markdown document templates within the `site` folder only: